braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/overview.md

 ### Can I still use Braze Data Transformation if my external platform only gives an email address or phone number as an identifier?

 Yes.
 You can have your transformations updating the `/users/track` endpoint with the [email address or phone number as an identifier]({{site.baseurl}}/api/endpoints/user_data/post_user_track/#example-request-for-updating-a-user-profile-by-email-address).
-Note this `/users/track` functionality is in early access.
-If you're interested in participating in this early access, reach out to [data-transformation@braze.com](mailto:data-transformation@braze.com).

 This works by using `email` or `phone` as your identifier property in the transformation code instead of `external_id` or `braze_id`.
 The example [transformation code]({{site.baseurl}}/user_guide/data_and_analytics/data_transformation/overview/#example-transformation-code) uses this functionality.